 (3).
 Goal #4 identifies outreach procedures used to identify and serve individuals with disabilities, such as minorities with the most significant disabilities as well as those unserved or underserved:

-To ensure that a larger number of individuals, with disabilities, who may be unserved or underserved or have minority status, have access to DBVI services.
+*To increase access to DBVI services for individuals with disabilities who are unserved/underserved or have minority status.*

 Objective: DBVI will work with WIOA core and other Government partners to address the transportation needs regionally.